40 years of the G-class: Life begins at 40

 The Mercedes-Benz G-class has turned 40.
 We join in the celebrations to rediscover why the G is the icon it is.

 Mick Jagger.
 Keith Richards.
 Jimmy Page.
 Robert Plant….Rock stars.
 Legends.
 Today, I’m in the company of another legend, a very different kind of ‘rock star’.
 Some call it the Gelandewagen, others the G-Wagen.
 I know it as the Mercedes-Benz G-class.
 The meet and greet is at a special venue at the G’s home in Graz, Austria.
 You wouldn’t be wrong to think of this new G-class Experience Centre, that opens its trails to the public this November, as a 1,00,000 sq mt play pen for the G. It’s 1,00,000 sq mt of every conceivable off-road scenario.
 The new G-class?
 It’s built on a ladder-frame chassis, has four- wheel drive with low-range, and not one, not two, but three diff locks!
-I have my Zippo up in approval.
+And this is the first time I'll be driving the G 350d, the first non-AMG and first diesel version of the G-class to go on sale in India.
+We'll do a full review soon but for now, I have my Zippo up in approval..

 Lockable centre, rear and front diffs are the G’s secret sauce.